 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Consulate immediately.
 See our webpage for further information.

 Local law is based on Dutch law, which allows for the detention of subjects during an investigation with the approval of a judge.
-Persons imprisoned on Curaçao do not have the option of posting bond for their release.
+Persons imprisoned in Curaçao do not have the option of posting bond for their release.

 Dual Nationality: Dutch law, in principle, does not permit dual nationality.
 However, there are exceptions to this rule.
 For detailed information, contact the The Netherlands Embassy in Washington, DC, or one of the Dutch Consulates in the United States.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Curaçao.
-See our LGBTI Travel Information page and section 6 of our Human Rights Report for further details.

-Travelers Who Require Accessibility Assistance: While on Curaçao, individuals with disabilities may find accessibility and accommodation very different than in the United States.
+Travelers Who Require Accessibility Assistance: While in Curaçao, individuals with disabilities may find accessibility and accommodation very different than in the United States.
 Sidewalks and crossings in many areas are not wheelchair accessible, and many buildings lack ramps.

 Women Travelers: See our travel tips for Women Travelers.